wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements
+**April 19th**: The lecture slides for "k-means Clustering" have been posted.

+**April 18th**: The lecture slides for "Text Clustering" have been posted.

 **April 6th**: The lecture slides for "Support Vector Machines" have been posted.

 **April 2nd**: MP3 has been posted and it is due on May 2nd.